Taking a cruise across the Atlantic on the Pullmantur Monarch was an interesting proposition to take.

 The Monarch had all the signature areas of any cruise ship: a casino, plenty of lounges & bars, two adjacent pools, hot tubs, a restaurant, the buffet, a theatre, library, atrium, Internet café, jogging track, shuffleboard, etc.

 While the Monarch did have all these traditional areas, there was nothing novel about the ship that you find today in more contemporary counterparts.
 A rock-climbing wall was perhaps the most exciting feature.

 Also, the ship had one of the poorest excuses of a library we’ve ever seen on a cruise, with only a handful of books and game boards.
 Given all the sea days during this transatlantic itinerary, the library conditions were a big disappointment.

 What little books and games that were onboard were completely destroyed by unruly children who literally tore them all apart.
 We were baffled by the lack of parenting as we saw hundreds of pages of books littering the library floor and game boards ripped in half.

 But unlike the library, other common areas were up to par.
 The atrium was nice and elegant.
-We enjoyed much time sipping on drinks and passing time in the many lounges, often while enjoying some live music.
+We enjoyed much time sipping on drinks and passing time in the many lounges, often while enjoying live music.

-Another aspect about the Monarch that seemed different than other cruises we’ve been on was the motion.
+Another aspect of the Pullmantur Monarch that seemed different than other cruises we’ve been on was the motion.
 We felt the ship rocking much more so than other cruises that have good stabilizers.
 During this voyage, we sailed through moderate swells of one to two meters.
 But despite the seas not being too rough, we could really feel the ship moving back and forth.

 On more modern ships, we’ve cruised through seas four times as turbulent, even sailing through the remnants of a hurricane.
 The rocking on the Monarch felt similar to that, even though the seas during this cruise weren’t nearly as rough.